-When you have bad credit, it can be difficult to be approved for a new credit card, which can be exactly what you need to help rebuild your credit.
-Thankfully, there are credit card designed specifically for those with credit problems.
+Having bad credit can make getting approved for a new credit card difficult, but it can be exactly what you need to help rebuild your credit in the first place.
+Thankfully, there are credit cards designed specifically for those with credit problems.
 Here are the best credit cards available to applicants with bad credit:

 - Total Visa® Credit Card: Best Unsecured Credit Card for Bad Credit